acpascal/wildonthefarm/content/pages/experience.md

           textAlign: center
     subtitle: Combining Organic Plants and Cloud Forest Nature
     text: >
+      Nestled at 1800 meters altitude, in the heart of the preserved cloud forest, our farm invites you to rediscover balance and vitality.
+Far from the daily hustle and bustle, our detox retreat program is a deep immersion in nature and well-being, drawing on the powerful virtues of the plants we cultivate according to organic farming principles, and the revitalizing benefits of a unique synergy of silence, fresh and healthy air, and nature.

       Our detox program goes beyond simple herbal teas.
 It's a synergy of several elements for complete purification and revitalization, drawing from the generosity of Wild on the Farm and its environment: